J57 (rapper): 2019-2020: DJ Premier, Atmosphere, Jamo Gang

 J57 released/was a part of over 400 songs released in 2020; over 20 albums, over 10 EP’s & over 30 singles.
 The debut album from Jamo Gang “Walking with Lions” released in May 2020 via Fat Beats Records which is where J57 made his directorial debut for the single/music video “The 1st Time” featuring DJ Premier & Slug from Atmosphere.
 As a joke he created an EP as Tiger King’s Joe Exotic in under an hour and released it.
 A couple of the songs went viral on TikTok, Instagram & Twitter.
 He also created a new sub-genre; DRILL BAP which is a cross between boom bap hiphop and Brooklyn Drill.
 J57 donates 100% of the proceeds from a Bandcamp-only EP to the NAACP LDF and 100% of the proceeds from one of his singles to 540W Main (an online hub for antiracist education & events that promote justice for all).

 2021-2022: Chavez Sound, solo projects, CHROMESTHESIA EP

 In 2021 J57 produced lead singles and key album tracks for Skyzoo, Blu (rapper), & Mon Rovîa.
 He and Ric Chavez launched their new record label, Chavez Sound, which is a subsidiary of FiveSe7en Collective and Soulspazm.
 Then in 2022, J57 released three self-produced vocal EP’s; "Death By Astral Projection" (featuring Lil B), "Anti-Social Media 2 EP", and "CHROMESTHESIA EP" (featuring Homeboy Sandman, Skyzoo, Blu & more).

 In early 2022, J57 released one beat tape per week for the entirety of January, February and March, totaling 13 beat tapes/instrumental albums; one per week for 3 months straight.

+2023: Sid Wilson (Slipknot), SAN GENNERO, IF I SHOULD WAKE BEFORE I DIE, and 5 collaborative albums

+In 2023, J57 released 2 self-produced vocal albums: “SAN GENNARO” & “IF I SHOULD WAKE BEFORE I DIE” as well as 5 collaborative albums with Lord Toozy, Bald Halfwit, H3RO, T.R.3. & Devin Malek.
+He also released, created, and co-starred in the music video of a remix for rapper Ricardo Grimm, with Sid Wilson of Slipknot at Ozzy Osbourne’s mansion.
+J57 co-released Rawlsmatic's (DJ Rhettmatic & J.Rawls) album & co-produced a track on it featuring Supastition & Trek Life.
+J57 ended 2023 by being featured on Ric Chavez’s single ‘’Point Blank” which features Bizzy Bone of Bone Thugs-N-Harmony as well as J57.